cargo-generate/cargo-generate/README.md

 [liquid]: https://shopify.github.io/liquid

-You can use those placeholders in the file names of the generated project.
+You can use those placeholders in the file and directory names of the generated project.
-For example, for a project named `awesome`, the filename `{{project_name}}.rs` will be transformed to `awesome.rs` during generation.
+For example, for a project named `awesome`, the filename `{{project_name}}/{{project_name}}.rs` will be transformed to `awesome/awesome.rs` during generation.
 Only files that are **not** listed in the exclude settings will be templated.

-> NOTE: invalid characters for a filename will be sanitized after template substitution.
+> NOTE: invalid characters for a filename or directory name will be sanitized after template substitution.
 Invalid is e.g. `/` or `\`.

 You can also add a `.genignore` file to your template.
 The files listed in the `.genignore` file will be removed from the local machine when `cargo-generate` is run on the end user's machine.